irowebbn/irowebbn.github.io/_posts/2015-11-29-clickbait-and-democracy-in-america.md

 ---
 layout: post

-title: Clickbait and Demcoracy in America
+title: Clickbait and Democracy in America
 subtitle: "Tocqueville in the Digital Age"
 header-img: "img/Election_Day_1815_by_John_Lewis_Krimmel.jpg"